Texas Grand Jury Proceedings

 During the grand jury proceedings, they are expected to thoroughly examine all evidence before a decision is made.
 Essentially, the decision is placed in the grand jury's hands and you are hoping that they have all of the necessary circumstances, facts, and evidence.

-Contact The Clark Law Firm today to get started on your free consultation.
+Contact The Clark Law Firm today to get started on your complimentary consultation.

 Received Notice?
 Hire Representation Immediately!